Wake-up-Freeman/OLD-ODISEO/index.md

 :class: sd-width-auto sd-animate-grow50-rot20 sd-pb-2
 ```
 **What is Daodiseo?**
-Learn about Daodiseo stablecoins, Luna, rewards, staking, and governance.
+Learn about Daodiseo stablecoins, Odis, rewards, staking, and governance.
 :::

 :::{grid-item-card}